skramm/homog2d/docs/homog2d_manual.md

 ### 9.4 - "Big numbers" support
 <a name="bignum"></a>

-From 2023/02, there is a preliminar support for the  [ttmath](https://www.ttmath.org/) library, that enables selecting the number of machine words for both matissa and exponent.
+From release 2.10, there is a preliminar support for the  [ttmath](https://www.ttmath.org/) library, that enables selecting the number of machine words for both matissa and exponent.
 This can improve both precision of computation and maximum size of numbers, as it can extend the maximum size allowed by the standard type `long double`.

 This library is header-only, so its very simple to install.